spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

 * Trigger Type: Manual (auto-update was run immediately) or Scheduled (auto-update was scheduled and run).
 * Status (per batch):
   * Completed (green): All Virtual Node Groups in the batch were updated successfully.
-  * Partially completed (orange): Either at least one Virtual Node Group did not require updates or update failed
+  * Partially completed (orange): Either at least one Virtual Node Group did not require updates or the update failed.
   * No update required (blue): No Virtual Node Groups required update.
   * Failed (red): The batch update failed.
 Hover over the error icon for more information.
  * Status (per cluster):